Gabriella439/dhall-manual/manuscript/03-Defaults.md

     }
 ```

 However, the record completion operator does not guess what the default values should be.
-We must specify the defaults for each record type before we can use this operator.
+We must specify the defaults for each record type before we can begin to use this operator.

 ## Record completion